Gujarati

 nasalises the vowel in a syllable (see nasalisation), or represents a homorganic nasal before a plosive.

-is a rarely used and silent hangover from Sanskrit, representing a final h.
+is a rarely used and is usually a silent hangover from Sanskrit, representing a final h.

 Consonant clusters